PatchaIT/TheRenewTTS/README.md

 Be sure it is not a common char sequence used in your TTS, otherwise it would became mute at any occurrence, also outside emotes' name.
 It is case sensitive.
-Setting the option `First emotes' name letter is uppercase` could help.
+Setting the option `First emotes' name letter is uppercase, after prefix` could help.

 Left empty if you don't want to use this option.

-[Brand new]
+> #### First emotes' name letter is uppercase, after prefix Check this if the first letter of your emotes' name (the first letter after your channel prefix) is uppercased.
+Checking this flag could help `Emote prefix, don't read this` option to not be too invasive and to create less oddities.

 > #### Alias to apply to words or nicknames
 You can set aliases for words or nicknames (only full words, no partials),